✦ Mysuru · Est. 2010

 Founder, Managing Trustee & Festival Director

-The driving force behind Mysore Book Clubs Charitable Trust and the Mysuru Literature Festival.
+The driving force behind Mysuru Book Clubs Charitable Trust and the Mysuru Literature Festival.
 Since 2010, Shubha has built Mysuru's foremost literary ecosystem: from a single reading circle to a city-wide movement spanning book clubs, charitable outreach, book releases, and an internationally recognised annual literature festival.
 She has participated in the Jaipur Bookmark Director's Roundtable and is a voice for regional literary festivals in India.

 Nagarathna Palyam